Valve Slammed Over 'Horrendous' Steam School-Shooting Game - Slashdot

 Postal?
 Pfft.
 Anyone remember when Missile Command came out?!

-Stop picking on poor Valve (Score:2)
+Stop picking on poor Valve (Score:3)

 Yeah, and don't forget Bully, NightTrap and the whole host of other controversial games that have been released over the years.
 The best was Doom, slammed for satanic and violent content when it was new.
 I'm sure that John Carmac is still crying in his Cheerios over all the money he lost out on because he made a game that was controversial.